Tennis Great Venus Williams Announces Investment In Asutra, A Self-Care Line

 Asutra sells items ranging from CBD cream and yoga mat cleaners, to a full skin care line and aromatherapy mists.
 Williams says she first became interested in the company after using one of Asutra’s pain relief creams following workouts.

 “I love their focus on active self-care.
 Obviously I live and breathe that, and I was able to use their products as a part of actively taking care of myself.
 I also love that their products work and they use all natural ingredients, so you can use the products for your mind, body and soul.
-That was a huge appeal for me and just fit right into my lifestyle.”
+That was a huge appeal for me and just fit right into my lifestyle,” Williams said.

 Ace!
 Get to know the active self-care brand that tennis star Venus Williams loves so much, she invested in it!
 Click the link– https://t.co/rMZmTXleOD #venuswilliams #activeselfcare